Follow the rock buttress from upper Cirque Creek on the left side of a gully,

 head leftwards up into a rocky gully to the base of the West Face.
 You will

 see a pillar towering over the top of the gully.
-Climb up and right over this
+Scramble up and head rightwards behind this

-pillar and move rightwards along a ledge system, bypassing a wide crack until
+pillar and continue along a ledge system, bypassing a wide crack until

 The arty cascades that you scuttle around in summer on the way up Christina.